rookiereumb-flame/BotStatus/replit.md

 This project hosts a comprehensive Discord moderation bot on Replit, running 24/7.
 The bot features complete moderation tools, role management, advanced protection systems (anti-nuke and anti-raid), an intelligent automod system with translation support, and a new Language Guardian system that detects bad words from all languages with auto-translation.

 ## Recent Changes
-- **November 29, 2025**: Language Guardian system integration
+- **November 29, 2025**: Per-server custom prefix + Language Guardian
+  - Added `/set-prefix` command for per-server custom prefixes (2-3 characters, must include one of #$_-+/*:!?~=\)
+  - Prefix settings saved per guild in database
+  - Falls back to default `!` if no custom prefix set
-  - Added multilingual bad word detection with automatic translation
+  - Language Guardian system: multilingual bad word detection with automatic translation
   - Detects blacklisted words from any language (translates to English automatically)
   - Strike system: 3 strikes = automatic timeout
   - New prefix commands: `!blacklist add/remove/list` and `!purgebad`